USGS-CMG/stglib/README.md

 We have plans to support:

-- Nortek Aquadopp profiles in HR mode
-- Nortek Signature profilers
+- RDI Sentinel V profilers

 This package makes heavy use of [NumPy](http://www.numpy.org), [xarray](http://xarray.pydata.org/en/stable/), and [netCDF4](http://unidata.github.io/netcdf4-python/).
 It works on Python 3.8+.